Tecnativa/docker-duplicity/README.md

     docker run -it --rm tecnativa/duplicity duplicity --help

+## Testing your configuration

+If you want to test how do your `daily` jobs work, just run:

+    docker exec -it your_backup_container /etc/periodic/daily/jobrunner

+Replace `daily` by any other periodicity to test it too.

 ## Prebuilt flavours

 Sometimes you need more than just copying a file here, pasting it there.
 That's